 I often get asked why I want to leave home and travel.
-Wouldn’t I miss everyone and everything?
-Wouldn’t I get lonely?
+Won’t I miss everyone and everything?
+Won’t I get lonely?
+What am I running away from?

-Traveling holds a certain allure for us all.
-St. Augustine has been credited with the famous quote, “The world is a book, and he who doesn’t travel reads only one page.”
+And because it offers so much to so many different people, travel holds an allure for us all.
+St. Augustine once, “The world is a book, and he who doesn’t travel reads only one page.”
 I keep that quote, and a famous one by Mark Twain about having no regrets, in my mind constantly.

 In the book of the world, all the pages are different.
 Everything is new, everything is changing.
 I believe that is why we travel – for the change.
 Whether you’re going to see a pyramid or experience a new culture, whether you are going to get away or to learn, and whether you go for a month or a year, we all go because we seek change.
 We seek something different.
 A change in self, attitude, daily routine, or impressions of another culture, change is the one thing travel brings us.